Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 For Next Time…

 Whether a spontaneous weekend trip or planned vacation, we will certainly be back to Puerto Rico many more times!
-We have our eyes set experiencing things we’ve missed during past trips around the southern side of Puerto Rico including:
+We have our eyes set on experiencing things we’ve missed during past trips around the southern side of Puerto Rico including:

 Whether a spontaneous weekend trip or planned vacation, we will certainly be back to Puerto Rico many more times!
 We have our eyes set on visiting Isla Caja De Muertos, a secluded nature reserve off the coast of Ponce home to a dry forest, many species of birds, coral reefs for snorkeling and diving, sandy beaches, turquoise water, hiking trails and mangroves.
 It can only be reached by boat however most ferries and tour operators have stopped visiting the island since hurricane Fiona and a series of earthquakes.